 Or, How to NOT Scare Off Your Best Customers

-In last week’s post, I wrote about the six steps that go into creating an effective marketing campaign:
+In a previous post, I wrote about the six steps that go into creating an effective marketing campaign:

 - Recognizing a Market Opportunity – Basically, you recognize an urgent problem or need in the market that you can solve.

 - Developing a Product or Service – It must be one that solves an Urgent Problem or fulfills a Desperate Need.

 - Market Research – Finding people who want what you have.